 I have qualms about writing about it at all.
 The project found only a British publisher, in a dismally cheap production, without so much as running heads to help one find one's place—or to figure out which endnotes go with which chapter.
 Despite a preface by Dore Ashton, who has written often on the New York School, it seemed ready to vanish without critical reception and without a trace.
 I hate to help it gain attention.
 My only excuse is that the painter deserves the attention quite enough by himself.

 Ad Reinhardt was merciless with those who needed words.
 He hated the reduction of art to politics, religion, or even secular morality tales.
 He derided artists and critics for their pretensions, their interpretations, and their accommodations to the marketplace.
 He mocked them in his writings and a blistering series of cartoons, How to Look at Modern Art.
 Others, taken in by the newfound success of modern art in American, took his title literally, he complained.
-He meant to satirize art movements and those who look at them, like William Powhida and Ward Shelley today.
+He meant to satirize art movements and those who look at them, like William Powhida, Ward Shelley, and Jeffrey Beebe today.

 He could also be patient—or just tired of complaining.
 He had, after all, kept at that series for a long time, returning to it after fifteen years, in 1961.
 "How do you feel," an interviewer asked, "about people who do interpret and explain" his paintings?
 "I'm a responsible artist and I give them no encouragement and they drop it after a while."
 Not this time.